 If there’s one thing we want you to take away from today’s guide, it’s this:

-While there a lot of unique and clever hacks you can use to lower the temperature of a room, it is often much quicker, easier, and more affordable, to focus instead on lowering your own body temperature.
+While there a lot of unique and clever hacks you can use to lower the temperature of a room without air conditioning, it is often much quicker, easier, and more affordable, to focus instead on lowering your own body temperature.

-By keeping clothing light and loose, making good use of ice packs and damp clothes, and ensuring you’re always well hydrated, you’ll be able to finally enjoy those long, hot summer days even when the AC is on the fritz.
+By keeping clothing light and loose, making good use of ice packs and damp clothes, and ensuring you’re always well hydrated, you’ll be able to finally enjoy those long, hot summer days even without AC.